anhpngt/terraform-provider-pgrole/docs/index.md

 - `database` (String) The name of the database to connect to.
 Default to postgres
 - `impersonate_service_account` (String) The service account to impersonate when connecting to the database.

+When using this option, you must ensure:

+  * The impersonated service account has sufficient permissions to connect to the database
+  * The principal (that is impersonating the service account) has sufficient permissions to impersonate the service account